s-macke/VoxelSpace/README.md

 There are of course a lot of tricks to achieve higher performance.

 * Instead of drawing from back to the front we can draw from front to back.
-The advantage is, the we don't have to draw lines to the bootom of the screen every time.
-This part can be done via a y-buffer.
+The advantage is, the we don't have to draw lines to the bottom of the screen every time because of occlusion.
+However, to guarantee occlusion we need an additional y-buffer.
 For every column, the highest y position is stored.
 Because we are drawing from the front to back, the visible part of the next line can only be larger then the highest line previously drawn.
 * Level of Detail.
 Render more details in front but less details far away.

 ![front to back rendering](images/fronttoback.gif)